Research Support Handbook

 For guides we maintain other standards:

-• Guides must be phrased as questions that the reader will get answers to
+• Guides must be phrased as questions that the reader will get answers to (for example, “how do I preserve data?”)

 How to keep an overview of everything?

 With so many issues and pull requests, it is easy to get lost as an editor.
-We have a project management board that can be helpful identifying what is going on at this time:
+We have a project management board that can be helpful identifying what is going on at this time.

 Etiquette